prawarpoudel/aes_project/readme.md

 **BUT,** the histogram are all placed at same position.
 This would mean that change of bits in key would produce random sequence of cipher.
 Following image shows the final image obtained.

 ![](Images/overall_histogram.png)

+## Description 2

+The above experiment does not indicate there is relation between the number of bits that are different in key vs the generated cipher.

+So, we want to move on to do another experiment where we will read a file (a simple image file), and encrypt the file using AES-CBC (128) mode.
+We will perform two kinds of analysis in this experiment.

+### Analysis 1

+This analysis is based on histogram computation.
+We will try to compare each block of cipher text generated using changed key with the cipher generated from the original key.

+### Analysis 2

+This analysis is based on entropy computation.
+The goal is to see if there is any relation between the number of bits changed in key with the entropy of the cipher generated.